syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 The toolbar orientation can be changed to achieve the desired design by using the `Orientation` property in the `ImageEditorToolbar` class.
 The default value is `ToolbarOrientation.Horizontal`.

-For example, you can set the toolbar to a vertical orientation:
+For example, set the toolbar to a vertical orientation:

 {% tabs %}